wanglaibao/hello-scala/README.md

 * Scala also works extremely well with the thousands of Java libraries that have been developed over the years.

+* A great thing about Scala is that we can be productive with it soon, but it’s also a deep language, so as we go along we’ll keep learning, and finding newer, better ways to write code.
+It’s said that Scala will change the way we think about programming (and that’s a good thing).

+* Of all of Scala’s benefits, what we like best is that it lets we write concise, readable code.
+The time a programmer spends reading code compared to the time spent writing code is said to be at least a 10:1 ratio, so writing code that’s concise and readable is a big deal.
+Because Scala has these attributes, programmers say that it’s expressive.

-* The [Akka library] (https://akka.io/) provides an Actors API, which was originally based on the actors concurrency model built into Erlang.
+* The [Akka library] (https://akka.io/) provides an Actors API, which was originally based on the actors concurrency model built into Erlang

+* The [Play Framework] (https://www.playframework.com/) is a lightweight, stateless, web development framework that’s built with Scala and Akka.
+(In addition to Play there are several other popular web frameworks.)